Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Results for the Holstein chain - one electron

 where $a\cdot i$ denotes the position of the $i$-th site in the Holstein chain, with $a$ the distance between Holstein sites. $x^{el}_0=\left[\sum_{i=1}^L \braket{\hat n_i(t=0)} a i\right]$ is the average initial electron position, i.e., here the center of the chain.
 In the following, we set $a=1$.
 The reduced mean-squared displacement is depicted in Fig.~\ref{Fig:Results_Extended:bare_local_MSD}.
 Note that the reduced mean-squared displacement weights the electronic density on the edge sites much higher than on the central site (with a factor of 625 for the $L=51$ system).
 Thus, deviations in the electron density away from the initially occupied site are magnified.
 This also makes the use of FSSH without decoherence difficult, see Appendix~\ref{Sec:FSSH_Large_Sys}.

 For $L=11$ (Fig.~\ref{Fig:Results_Extended:bare_local_MSD}(a)), the FSSH, MCE, and DMRG methods show a very good agreement and seem to converge to the same value.
 MTE, in contrast, obtains a too high long-time value, consistent with the loss of the local electron on the central site, also visible in Fig.~\ref{Fig:Results_Extended:bare_local_all_n}(e).
 For $L=51$ (Fig.~\ref{Fig:Results_Extended:bare_local_MSD}(b)), we observe that the RMSD obtained from MTE follows a mostly square-root behavior for later times, indicating that the spreading of the density is of a diffusive type.
 The FSSH+RD data follow the same curve for some time, while the RMSD stays almost constant and thus localized for later times.
 The long-time value is slightly higher than what is obtained with DMRG for the times available.
+Note that we sometimes use different cutoffs for the DMRG simulations, since some observables, e.g., the RMSD, converge slower than others.
 The MCE data exhibit a strong increase of the RMSD for times greater than $t\approx 5/\omega_0$ in this larger system, representative of the ballistic escape of the electron density at those times.
 We note that this ballistic behavior is observed only for a small portion of the electron density, which, however, becomes the dominant term in the RMSD due to the aforementioned quadratic scaling with the distance from the center of the chain.

 Finally, in Fig.~\ref{Fig:Results_Extended:bare_local_Nph}, we analyze the total phonon number in the system, which is proportional to the energy stored in the phonon subsystem alone (discounting the zero-point oscillator energies).